Humans Subjects Research - Institutional Review Board (IRB)

 This worksheet does not need to be submitted to our office and you do not need confirmation

 from our office to proceed with work that is excluded.
+IRB office staff will not confirm

 - Visit our forms and documents page to understand the types of documents you will need to prepare.

-- Make sure you have completed a preliminary training course if you are a faculty or staff member submitting your own protocol or supervising student research.
+- Make sure you have completed a preliminary training course if you are a faculty or staff member submitting your own application or supervising student research.
 The training is also recommended but not mandatory for students.
 Refresher training courses are currently required every five years.

 Submitting Documents for a New Study